larsrh/website/topics/crdt/07-deletion.md

 We're nearing the end of this series on the foundations of CRDTs.
 So far, I've shown you the basic building blocks for CRDTs: lattices, partial orderings, monotonicity, clocks, and combinators.
-All that's left is to talk about for me are some practical matters and some pointers to further literature and ready-to-use libraries, and then I'll send you on your journey of building great distributed applications.
+All that's left is to talk about some practical matters and give some pointers to further literature and ready-to-use libraries, and then I'll send you on your journey of building great distributed applications.

 ## References